YaroslavRadevychVynnytskyi/wine-library/README.md

 A key feature of the Wine Library is its AI-driven recommendation system.
 This innovative functionality allows us to provide personalized wine suggestions based on users' preferences.
-Join us on a journey to explore the world of wines with Wine Library, where technology meets elegance to deliver an exceptional shopping experience.
+Join us on a journey to explore the world of wines with Wine Library, where technology meets elegance to deliver an exceptional shopping experience.\
+Feel free to visit and explore our site by [this link](https://bodyarespect.github.io/wine-library/)!

 ## 2. Where to find front-end part of the project
 You can check out the front-end part of our project [here](https://github.com/BodyaRespect/wine-library).